nikhgupta/nikhgupta.github.io/source/_posts/2013-10-22-back-with-a-bang.markdown

 that I am committed for this month:

 - Improve upon the current website design.
+  - The header hover should occur when hovering over the picture and not when hovering over the header, itself.
+This is a bit difficult in pure CSS3, since that defies the `cascading` rule of CSS, and instead, tries to modify the parent from the child.
 - Write a post daily on the current website, preferably, about coding in ruby.
 - Setup org mode in Emacs, so that I can write my blog posts using it.
 - Create a few basic public APIs: